IgnasiLucas/fish/README.md

 Note that a more efficient pipeline to determine optimal clustering thresholds could be implemented using vsearch directly, and/or subsampling the reads.

+Conclusion: The clustering threshold should be 86%, for either merged or non- merged reads.
+The maximum number of indels, 5.

 2016-02-22
 ----------